 - Try to get thick-cut ribeye steak, it’s less likely to overcook it.
 I recommend at least 1.5-inch, and preferably 2-inch steak.

-- A screaming hot skillet is crucial for perfectly seared steak.
+- Preheat your cast iron or heavy-bottomed skillet.
+A screaming hot skillet is crucial for perfectly seared steak.

-- Be sure to use oil with a high-smoke point like vegetable or canola.
+- Be sure to use oil with a high-smoke point like vegetable, avocado, or canola.
 Save your olive oil for another recipe.

 - Remember your steak will continue to cook once you remove it from the heat.
 You can expect it to rise another 5 degrees.
 This means if you want a medium-rare steak, you should remove it from the heat when it’s 125°F instead of 130°F.

-- Slice your steak against the grain.
+- Slice the steak against the grain to serve.
 This way you cut through the muscle fibers and make it easier to chew.

 - Buy steaks ahead of time – Steaks stay fresh in the refrigerator for up to 3 days.
 If the meat is a great price, buy more and freeze the extra steaks for later.